 Don’t take chances with your freedom and your future – talk to an aggressive Virginia criminal defense lawyer about your arrest.
 He’ll get to work at once trying to find ways to mitigate the fallout and keep you from being convicted.
 Often, even when he is unable to beat a client’s case or get it dismissed, he can still find ways to get the charges and any associated possible penalties seriously reduced.

-Call Mr. Hicks’ office and put a seasoned legal partner in your corner.
+Call Mr. Hicks‘ office and put a seasoned legal partner in your corner.
 Remember: even though you may be completely innocent, you still need to make your case effectively if you expect to avoid a conviction, and no prosecutor or police officer is going to help you do that.
-Take action and contact an aggressive Virginia drug crimes lawyer today.
+Call or fill out the online contact form to schedule a free consultation.